giantswarm/rfc/cluster-app-values-schema/README.md

 }
 ```

-Rationale: These annotations (just like description and examples, see R5 and R6) are mainly useful for users during data entry, but also when reasoning about an cluster configuration.

-Best practices:

-- Ue sentence case.
-- Do not use punctuation.
-- Do not repeat the parent title.
+Additional requirements apply to the title value:

+- The title MUST be written using sentence case capitalization.
+Right: "Cluster name", Wrong: "Cluster Name".
+- The title MUST NOT contain punctuation marks.
+- If the title annotates a property that is part of another object, the title SHOULD NOT include the parent property name, to avoid repetition.
-  - Example: if `.controlPlane` is titled `Control plane`, then `.controlPlane.availabilityZones` should be titled `Availability zones`, not `Control plane availability zones`.
+  - Example: with an object `/controlPlane` that is titled `Control plane`, the property  `/controlPlane/availabilityZones` should be titled `Availability zones`, not `Control plane availability zones`.

 ### R5: Properties should have descriptions {#r5}